adparikh245/SCCFED/README.md

 To determine the **proportion of each Census Block Group (CBG)** that is covered by commercially zoned parcels, and to conduct a comparative analysis across zoning datasets from:

 -  **SCAG** (Southern California Association of Governments)
--  **LAC Assessor’s Office** (Los Angeles County)
+-  **LAC** (Los Angeles County)

-This is the first step in identifying feasible locations for future supermarkets, in line with optimization models from the main paper.
+This identifies feasible locations for future supermarkets, in line with optimization models from the main paper.

 ---